cdebodt/cat-SNE/README.md

 ----------

-This code implements cat-SNE, a class-aware version of t-SNE, as well as quality assessment criteria for both supervised and unsupervised dimensionality reduction.
+The python code catsne.py implements cat-SNE, a class-aware version of t-SNE, as well as quality assessment criteria for both supervised and unsupervised dimensionality reduction.

 Cat-SNE was presented at the ESANN 2019 conference.